David Vamplew: EPT

 Vamplew has 1 EPT Main Event title, plus more than 30 money finishes in other EPT events.
 He won the 2010 EPT Main event at the age of 23, having only one other cash prior.
 After battling a field of 848 poker players, he defeated John Juanda in a five-hour final heads-up duel.
 After winning it Vamplew said about Juanda: "He got really unlucky, that's it.".

 The prize money from the EPT title took Vamplew to the number one spot on the Scottish all-time money list.

 WSOP

-Vamplew has over 15 cashes from the WSOP.
 In 2011 he played in the 42nd World Series of Poker Main Event and he finished at 268th position for $40,654.
 In 2013 Vamplew placed second in two different WSOP tournaments, just short of the bracelet.

 WPT

 The year after his success in London, Vamplew finished 3rd in a WPT Venice Main Event for $201,855.

-As of early 2016 his combined online and live cashes total over $5.5 million USD.
+As of 2018, Vamplew has live tournament winnings exceeding $3,800,000.